harshjaiswal78/Churner-Prediction-/README.md

-“Turning Data into Loyalty: Predicting and Preventing Customer Churn”
+#Turning Data into Loyalty: Predicting and Preventing Customer Churn

 In today’s competitive business environment, retaining customers is crucial for long-term success. 🔑 Churn analysis is a powerful technique to understand and reduce customer attrition by examining data to uncover patterns and reasons behind customer departures.
 By leveraging advanced analytics and machine learning 🤖, businesses can predict at-risk customers and identify key factors driving churn.
 This enables proactive strategies to enhance customer satisfaction and loyalty. ❤️